How to Find Top Gifts for Your Nonprofit’s Capital Campaign

 Say you’re driving across town and pass the Janice Knickerbocker Symphony Hall, the Engin Uralman Medical Center, and the Jerome Kestenberg Museum of Natural History.
 What do Janice, Engin, and Jerome have in common?
 Generally, those people whose names adorn buildings made the contribution of 10 percent or more of the campaign total.
 They’re called the lead donors.

 When you conduct your feasibility study, one thing you’re trying to determine is the size of the campaign’s largest gift and whether it totals 10 percent or more of the campaign total.

 Your lead gift becomes one of your campaign’s attractions.
 Some contributors may support a capital project because they like or admire the person after whom the scholarship fund or building is named, even if they have little connection to the cause or organization.

 After the lead gift is in place, your organization begins seeking the other major gifts that make up the first one-third of the funds to be raised.
-Individuals usually give these lead gifts that they pledge during personal visits from nonprofit staff and board members.
+Individuals usually pledge these lead gifts during personal visits from nonprofit staff and board members.

 Continuing down the pyramid’s structure to the widening middle, an organization usually moves beyond board members and major donors to seek grants from foundations and corporations.